zuozhenggh/learning-library/analytics-library/redbull/analytics-basic-data-exploration/analytics-basic-data-exploration.md

    How to read this type of chart?
 	 The mean of the data set is indicated by the small horizontal line within the boxes.
 We see that the mean fan score for races with wet weather is quite a bit higher than for races with dry weather.
 	 The top and bottom end of the boxes show where the mid 50% of the fan scores lie.
 We can conclude that scores in general are significantly higher than races with dry weather.
 	 However, as with the other variables that we investigated, there are outliers that are quite far outside of the boxes.
-We see there are dry weather races that also result in high scores.
-So again, the WET_WEATHER factor looks important, but we can safely assume that it is not the only factor that influences fan score.
+We see that there are dry weather races that also result in high scores.
+So again, the WET_WEATHER factor looks important, but we can safely assume that it is not the only factor that influences the score.

 10. Save the project by clicking on the Save icon and name it "Correlations".